chrpow/Wearcast-Pebble/README.md

-# wearcastpebble
+# Wearcast Pebble
+Adapting Wearcast for use with Pebble Smartwatches

-Penn Apps XIII
+Created for Penn Apps XIII